Skip to content

 How it works behind the scenes

 Your AI platform connects to Tallyfy’s MCP server using OAuth 2.1 with PKCE1.
 You sign in once with your Tallyfy credentials and authorize access - that’s it.
-The resulting token is stored securely by your AI platform (in the OS keychain for desktop apps, in a platform vault for web apps), so you never have to authorize again unless you revoke access.
+Your AI platform stores the resulting token securely (in the OS keychain for desktop apps, in a platform vault for web apps), so you won’t need to authorize again unless you revoke access.
 From there, the MCP server exposes Tallyfy actions as named tools your AI can call - over 40 tools covering tasks, processes, templates, forms, automations, and users.

 What permissions are granted